vsaimathur/MultiConnect4/README.md

 Link to Play: http://multi-connect4.herokuapp.com/

-Requirements :
+##Requirements :
 Node.js installed on your computer

-Installation steps :
+##Installation steps :
 1. clone the repository
-2. In command line press : /*npm install*/
+2. In command line press :
+3.
+4.  $npm install
+5.
-3. Open 2 tabs in localhost & done!
+6. Open 2 tabs in localhost & done!